sporkd/dotfiles/private_dot_config/hooks/README.md

 # Customization Hooks:hook:

+For any large customizations you can simply modify your local dotfiles repo at `~/.local/share/chezmoi` (and then ideally submit bug-fix PRs and improvement PRs back upstream).
+But if you only require small local changes (like adding zsh `aliases` or tweaking your prompt), we provide the customization hooks below.

 These hooks are just local files in your home directory that live outside the chezmoi repo, but still get run at specific times when you open a new terminal.

 * [.zlogin](#zlogin)